 After selecting events that pass the single muon or double-electron triggers, we retain only events with exactly two opposite-sign same-flavor leptons with selection criteria that ensure high purity and veto any event with any further loosely selected leptons of any flavor, as detailed in the object selections described in Section \ref{sec:CMSdetectorEventReco}.
 To search for a \PZpr boson that decays to muons, with associated \PQb jets, we create dimuon signal regions (SRs) containing at least one b-tagged jet and CRs enhanced with either events containing either electrons, or light-quark, or gluon, jets.

 We select events with exactly one or two jets.
 These two jet multiplicity categories are handled separately to distinguish the two types of leading diagrams in their respective jet multiplicity categories for the targeted signal: a quark-gluon initiated diagram with one final-state \PQb quark in the 1-jet category, and a gluon-gluon initiated diagram with an $\PQs\PQb$ or $\PQb\PQb$ quark pair in the final state for the 2-jet category.
-The presence of a flavor-violating \dbse coupling adds diagrams directly accessing the strange PDF of the proton for \PZpr boson production, as well as 2-jet diagrams where one of the outgoing jets is a strange quark jet.
+The presence of a flavor-violating \dbse coupling adds diagrams directly accessing the strange quark PDF of the proton for \PZpr boson production, as well as 2-jet diagrams where one of the outgoing jets is a strange quark jet.
 Therefore, the strength of such a coupling changes both the branching fraction between the 1- and 2-jet categories, and their acceptances.
 Higher jet multiplicities are not included due to of minimal signal acceptance and larger additional background.
-The SRs and dielectron \PQb jet rich CRs require at least one jet are \PQb-tagged, while the light jet regions require that no jets are \PQb-tagged.
-In the labeling of SRs and CRs, dimuon and dielectron regions are denoted with a $\PGm\PGm$ or ee superscript, respectively, and a ``j", ``\PQb", ``2j" or ``$\PQb+\text{j}/\PQb$" subscript indicates that the region is a single/double light-quark jet or \PQb jet region.
+The SRs and the dielectron \PQb jet enriched CRs require at least one jet to be \PQb tagged, while the light-jet regions require no \PQb-tagged jets.
+In the labeling of SRs and CRs, dimuon and dielectron regions are denoted with a $\PGm\PGm$ or $\Pe\Pe$ superscript, respectively, and a ``j", ``\PQb{}", ``2j" or ``$\PQb+\mathrm{j}/\PQb$" subscript indicates that the region is a single/double light-quark jet or \PQb jet region.
 Table \ref{tab:sr_cr} lists the resulting SRs and CRs.

 Further requirements to suppress backgrounds beyond the selections introduced in Section \ref{sec:CMSdetectorEventReco} depend on the dilepton invariant mass \mll~ and the jet multiplicity.
 Consequently, two-dimensional Bottom Quark Fusion (BQF) variable selections are applied to optimize the analysis as a function of the reconstructed dilepton mass.
-These are upper bounds on \RelMET and on the difference between the scalar sum of jet transverse momenta (\HT) and lepton transverse momenta (\LT), denoted as \HTLT.
-Distributions of these BQF variables, proposed in Ref.~\cite{PhysRevD.97.075035}, for backgrounds and signals in \SR and \SRTwo are shown in Fig. \ref{fig:BQFvars}.
-The signal distributions for the \HTLT and \RelMET variables shift as a function of the \PZpr boson mass.
+These are upper bounds on \RelMET\ and on the difference between the scalar sum of jet transverse momenta (\HT) and lepton transverse momenta (\LT), denoted as \HTLT.
+Distributions of these BQF variables, proposed in Ref.~\cite{PhysRevD.97.075035}, for backgrounds and signals in \SR\ and \SRTwo\ are shown in Fig. \ref{fig:BQFvars}.
+The signal distributions for the \HTLT\ and \RelMET\ variables shift as a function of the \PZpr boson mass.

 We optimize the selections on each BQF variable to maximize the expected significance, defined as the signal counts divided by the square root of the sum of signal and expected background counts, for a range of signal mass hypotheses between 125 and 350\GeV.
 The reconstructed \PZpr boson mass is used as a proxy of the generated \PZpr boson mass to create two-dimensional selections tuned for optimal performance as a function of the mass.
 The results of the optimization are shown in Table \ref{tab:evSelection}.